 AMS: What key services do you offer that are in demand from the automotive sector at?

-Neil Endley (NE): What we’re doing is, in its simplest form, constraints management.
-So, anywhere there is a supply chain constraint.
-A typical example might be an OEM that needs to localise more production in a particular region, and we will support identifying suppliers that meet the required standards.
+Neil Endley (NE): What we do, in its simplest form, is to provide a resolution service to any areas or issues that put a constraint on management and the performance of the manufacturing site.
+So, anywhere there is a supply chain constraint or negative performance.
+A typical example might be an OEM that needs to localise greater production in a particular region, and we will provide a full support service, from identifying suppliers that meet the required standards to provide skilled individuals from right across the spectrum to ensure demands and targets are achieved.

-On the reactive side the issue might be a chronic supply chain breakdown.
-We’d be deployed to try to manage that chronic supply situation, largely where there’s systemic failing in that supply chain.
-We would be looking at what those issues were, the root causes, deploying teams in there to support those businesses.
+On the reactive side, the issue might be a chronic supply chain breakdown.
+We are often deployed to manage that chronic supply situation, largely where there’s systemic failing in that supply chain.
+Our teams firstly ensure delivery of product while investigating the root cause(s) behind those issues and then develop a recovery plan of action which, often, includes deploying dedicated teams to support those businesses to ensure the situation is recovered and sustainable delivery is ensured.

-One of the key challenges is not just to fix [that particular issue].
+One of the key challenges is not just to fix [a particular issue].
 You’ve got to have a healthy supply chain in an industry where there’s not much room for error.
-It’s very easy for them to get to a tipping point and start losing money.
+It’s very easy for manufacturers, be it OEMs or their first tier, second and third tier suppliers, to get to a tipping point and start losing vast sums of money.

 AMS: As well as dealing with the inbound supply chain do you deal with anything in terms of the way materials flow through the plant?

-NE: Yes, we look at everything from plant layout, movement of material, procurement, procurement scheduling.
-The conversion process is the plant itself, manufacturing the parts, bringing in the materials.
-We’ll work right the way back down to tier 2, tier 3, tier 4.
-A recent project – we had a problem in a tier 1 and ended up solving the problem in tier 4.
-So, our job is really interrogating that supply chain and getting to the systemic failings that’s creating the failing at the OEM level.
+NE: Yes.
+We look at everything from plant layout, movement of material, procurement, procurement scheduling, the conversion process is the plant itself and manufacturing the parts.
+We’ll work right the way back down to Tier 2, Tier 3, Tier 4.
+A recent project is a perfect example of this – a Tier 1 client turned to us with a problem and our investigations found that the cause of the issue was at the Tier 4 element of the process which was swiftly and easily rectified.
+So, our job is really interrogating that supply chain and getting to the systemic failings that’s creating the failure at an OEM level.

 AMS: The lack of visibility further down the supply chain is a problem for even the biggest manufacturer.
 Do you think the transparency of the supply chain has improved in recent years, especially since we’re seeing more data transfer between suppliers and clients?